linode/apl-docs/docs/for-devs/console/builds.md

 A Build in Otomi is a self-service feature for building OCI compliant images based on application source code.

 :::info
-Ask you platform administrator to activate Harbor and Tekton to be able to use this feature.
+Ask you platform administrator to activate Harbor to use this feature.
 :::

 :::info
-The otomi Builds feature can only use public code repositories or private repo's in the local Gitea.
+The Otomi Builds feature can only be used with private repo's in the local Gitea.
 Images will always be pushed to a registry in the local Harbor.
 :::

 ## Builds (all)